TheFlyingPiano99/ResumeSite/README.md

-# PersonalWebpage
+# PersonalWebsite
-This is the webpage collecting information about myself.
+This is the website collecting information about myself.